-We have never paid dividends on our capital stock, and we do not anticipate paying any cash dividends in the foreseeable future.
+We have never paid cash dividends on our capital stock, and we do not anticipate paying any cash dividends in the foreseeable future.

-We have paid no cash dividends on any of our classes of capital stock to date, have contractual restrictions against paying cash dividends, and currently intend to retain our future earnings to fund the development and growth of our business.
+We have paid no cash dividends on any of our classes of capital stock to date and currently intend to retain our future earnings to fund the development and growth of our business.
+In addition, we may become subject to covenants under future debt arrangements that place restrictions on our ability to pay dividends.
 As a result, capital appreciation, if any, of our common stock will be stockholders' sole source of gain for the foreseeable future.